-Begin by measuring the gap.
-Typically there will be more than one problem area so take measurements along the entire gap to insure the threshold will completely seal the gap.
+Begin by measuring the gap between the surface and your garage door.
+Typically there will be more than one problem area so take measurements along the entire gap to ensure the threshold will completely seal the gap.
 You might need a taller threshold depending on the severity of the problem.
 Many makes and models are available.

 Next, measure the width of the garage door.
 Once you have determined the size, choose a threshold that will give you the best results.
 Do your homework.

 Before installation, there needs to be some prep work done.
 Most seals come in a roll.
 Unroll the seal and let it sit for a few days to help it flatten out.
 If it is extremely cold outside unroll the threshold where it is warmer such as inside your home or in the sunlight.

 The next step is cleaning the garage floor.
 Power-washing works best along with soap and water to remove any oils.
 Let the floor dry completely.
 Fill any cracks then rough up the surface with a wire brush.

 Now it is time to cut the threshold to make a perfect fit.
 Most thresholds can be easily cut with a utility knife.
 Open the garage door and center the threshold between garage door tracks.
 Trim to fit.
 Remember that the hump or raised portion of the threshold goes on the inside of the door.
 Now lower the garage door to rest on top of the threshold.
 Make sure the threshold fits snuggly against the back of the door.
 With a pencil, mark the floor from one end to the other.
 Have your partner hold the threshold down while you open the garage door.
 Without moving the threshold mark the outside length.